What is home buyers insurance and do I need it?

 Compare quotes for cheaper insurance

-Finding affordable insurance easier when you compare quotes with MoneySuperMarket.
+Finding affordable insurance is easier when you compare quotes with MoneySuperMarket.
 Just tell us about yourself and the type of cover you want to take out, and we’ll show you a list of deals from providers across the market.

 You’ll be able to compare deals by the overall cost, the excess you’ll pay and the cover you’ll get.
 Once you’ve decided, just click through to finalise your purchase.